trevorcook/envth/README.md

 [env-1]$USER@$HOST:dir$
 ```
 Congratulations, you have entered your 1<sup>th</sup> `envth`.
 This environment
-inherits the basic envth functionality, which can be explored by using the
+inherits the basic `envth` functionality, which can be explored by using the
 command `env-lib`, for example.
 Use `<ctrl-d>` or `exit` to return to your usual
 shell.

 ### Explanation

-In the above code, the lines between the `EOF` are a "Here document".
+In the above code, the lines between the `EOF` are "Here documents".
 They get
 piped verbatim into the standard `cat` utility, which then saves them as
 `shell.nix` and `env-1.nix`.

+The environment definition is contained in `env-1.nix`.
+It is defined in the
+standard nix package-as-a-function idiom, with a lone dependency, `envth`,
+specified by its input arguments.
+The `with` expression brings `mkEnvironment`
+into scope, and `mkEnvironment` makes a shell environment named "`env-1`" and
+whose definition is the current file, `env-1.nix`.

+The file, `shell.nix`, is called by `nix-shell`, and uses `callPackage` to
-In `shell.nix`, the `let` bindings add the `envth` attribute set to `<nixpkgs>`
+satisfy the dependencies defined in `env-1.nix`.
+In `shell.nix` the `let`
+bindings add the `envth` attribute set to `<nixpkgs>` so that `callPackage`
-so that `callPackage` knows about it.
-The `in` expression uses `callPackage` to
-calls the `definition` file.
-An idiosyncrasy of `shell.nix` is that it is
+knows about it.
+An idiosyncrasy of this `shell.nix` is that it is
 defined as a function with a default argument.
 This provides compatibility
 between invoking the definition with `nix-shell` from outside the environment
 and `env-reload` from inside the environment.

-The definition, `env-1.nix` has a lone dependency, `envth`, as specified by
-its input arguments.
-The `with` expression brings `mkEnvironment` into
-scope, and `mkEnvironment` makes a shell environment named "`env-1`" and whose
-definition is the current file, `env-1.nix`.

 ## Maximal Example